-This report details the Chief Examiner's findings for the December 2019 assessment window for the reformed Functional Maths Skills qualifications at Level 1 and Level 2.
-It covers both onscreen and paper based assessments
+This report details the Chief Examiner's findings for the February assessment window for the Reformed Functional Skills Mathematics qualifications at Level 1 and Level 2.
+It covers both onscreen and paper-based assessments

-Overview - Level 1 & Level 2
+Overview - Level 1 and Level 2

-Both levels of assessment consist of two sections in each assessment, one section that is non-calculator and one section where the use of a calculator is permitted.
-The assessments comprise 60 marks per assessment, with 15 marks for the non-calculator section and 45 marks for the calculator section.

-Learners are required to complete both sections of the assessment, with both sections being taken in the same sitting.
-Centres have the facility to enter learners for an onscreen or paper based assessment.
+Both levels of assessment now consist of two sections in each assessment, Section A is non-calculator and Section B permits the learners to use a calculator.
+The assessments comprise 60 marks per assessment, with 15 marks for Section A and 45 marks for Section B. Learners are required to complete both sections of the assessment, with both sections being taken in the same sitting.
+All centres have the opportunity to enter learners for an onscreen or paper-based assessment.

-There was evidence in the assessments seen to indicate that some learners clearly have the required mathematical skills and have shown the ability to use both the underpinning skills and the problem solving skills to complete a variety of mathematical problems, clearly explaining their responses and justifying answers when required.
-There have however also been examples where learners were clearly not at the required level for both levels and in some instances learners had only looked at the first task and then not attempted any further tasks, which is a concern.
+There was evidence in the assessments that indicated that some learners were able to demonstrate clearly the required mathematical skills and have shown the ability to use both the underpinning skills and the problem solving skills to complete a variety of mathematical problems, clearly explaining their calculations and final answers and justifying answers when required.
+There has been, however, several examples where learners were clearly not at the required level for both levels of assessment and in some instances learners had only looked at the first task and then not attempted any further tasks, which is a concern.
 There were also instances of learners only attempting one section when both sections are required to be completed.
-Some learners had clearly struggled with the non-calculator section but then performed well in the calculator section.
-Furthermore, there were also some assessments where the learners had not attempted any of the tasks in the assessment even straightforward tasks involving one calculation of extraction of one piece of data from a table or chart.
+It was evident from scripts seen that some learners had clearly struggled with the non-calculator section but then performed well in the calculator section.
+Furthermore, there were also some assessments where the learners had not attempted any of the tasks in the assessment, even straightforward tasks that involved one calculation or extraction of one piece of data from a given table or chart.

-All assessments are marked in accordance with set mark schemes and are marked positively, i.e. learners are awarded marks for correct tasks and methods where seen which is why it is crucial that learners show all of their working out.
+Both levels of assessments are marked in accordance with set mark schemes and are marked positively, ie learners maybe awarded marks for correct tasks and methods where seen, even if final answers are incorrect.
+This is one of the reasons it is crucial that learners show all of their working out.

 All examiners were standardised on the same live scripts prior to being approved to mark that variant of script.
-Examiner marking is sampled during the marking window ensuring accurate marking of scripts.
+Examiner marking is sampled during the marking window to ensure the accurate marking of scripts between examiners.